OSHA Training In Pennsylvania

 - Has a contractor's license.

-A minimum of one supervisor or manager who has earned their OSHA 30 Hour Construction certification within the previous five years must be employed by every licensed contractor.
+A minimum of one supervisor or manager who has earned their OSHA Pennsylvania 30 Hour Construction certification within the previous five years must be employed by every licensed contractor.
 Plumbing, electrical, fire suppression, and warm air equipment construction personnel are exempt from this requirement.

 Additionally, Pennsylvania has its own "Pennsylvania Worker and Community Right to Know Act" (Act 159 of 1984) to ensure workers are adequately trained on potential chemical hazards they might encounter while on the job, even though OSHA has regulations pertinent to Hazardous Communications that are subjected to private-sector employees.